Republican Party (United States): Conservatives

 Percent of self-identified conservatives by state as of 2018, according to a Gallup poll:

 Ronald Reagan's presidential election in 1980 established Reagan-style American conservatism as the dominant ideological faction of the Republican Party until the election of Donald Trump in 2016.
 (Note: Attributed to multiple sources.)
-Trump's 2016 election split both the GOP and larger conservative movement into Trumpist and anti-Trump factions, with the Trumpist faction winning.
-According to Nate Silver, in all three of Trump's runs for president, income had no significant correlation with support for the Republican Party, as voters across all incomes were closely divided between the two parties.

-Demographically, the party has lost majority support from white voters with college degrees, while continuing to gain among voters without college degrees.
-Higher educational attainment is strongly correlated with higher income, as well as decreased support for Trump and social conservatism.
-In the 2024 presidential election, Democrat Kamala Harris won a majority of voters with annual incomes over $100,000 (51–47%) and $200,000 (52–46%).
-Harris was also very competitive among White voters making over $100,000 (49–50%) and $200,000 a year (48–51%).

-A core economic belief of Reagan-style American conservatism that has been opposed by the right-wing populist faction is support for neoliberalism, including support for multilateralism and free trade while opposing tariffs.
-The right-wing populist faction has gained preeminence by appealing to White voters without college degrees who oppose globalization and free trade and instead support enacting tariffs, particularly in the Rust Belt states that were crucial to Donald Trump winning the presidency twice.
-Donald Trump and his base have supported enacting mercantilist economic policies intended to bring back the economic model that dominated the world from roughly the 16th to 19th centuries.
+Traditional conservatives combine support for free-market economic policies with social conservatism and a hawkish approach to foreign policy.
+Other parts of the conservative movement are composed of fiscal conservatives and deficit hawks.

 Conventional conservatism has been in decline across the Western world, not just the United States.
 In the European Union's multi-party system, right-wing populist parties and European conservative parties both received support from about a quarter of voters in the early 2020s, the highest share for right-wing populist parties since the end of World War II.